paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 The site has three exposed pinnacles surrounding the crater, a further three submerged beneath the surface, these rising to between 6 and 8 m at the northern edge of the crater, and a large central pinnacle, approximately 21 m below the surface.

 The conditions at Gordon Rocks attract schools of hammerhead sharks and it’s not unusual to see 50 such animals, maybe even more if you’re lucky!
 White and blacktip reef sharks, and Galapagos sharks also frequent the area, as do sea lions, green sea turtles, stingrays, eagle and mobula rays, large schools of barracuda and snapper, and a variety of invertebrates.
-Occasionally, manta ray and mola mola are also spotted.
+Occasionally, manta ray and the ocean sun fish (Mola mola) are also spotted.

 <div class="grey-bar"></div>